Art for Eternity

 Howard Nowes, owner and director of Art for Eternity Gallery on Manhattan’s Upper East Side, has been finding treasures and bringing them to collectors for 25 years.
 His exceptional eye and excellent reputation have made him a go-to source for connoisseurs of classical antiquities, pre-Columbian and tribal arts for decades.
 Pieces from Art for Eternity live in museums at Yale, Dartmouth, Princeton and Emory—and have been featured in Architectural Digest, The New York Times, CNN and Newsday.

-A trusted and respected expert, Mr. Nowes organizes an informed collection—affording buyers much-needed security, honest appraisal and ethical pricing and
+A trusted and respected expert, Mr. Nowes organizes an informed collection—affording buyers much-needed security, honest appraisal and ethical pricing and is noted for his ability to distinguish rare and important objects.

 Please sign up for our newsletter.
 We will keep you updated as to promotions, sales, exhibitions and news at Art for Eternity Gallery and in the ancient and ethnographic art community.
 We will never sell, rent or share your personal information, including your e-mail address, with any third parties for marketing purposes without your express permission.